Admiral says there was no 'kill them all' order in boat attack, but video alarms lawmakers

 What else are lawmakers seeking?

-The scope of the investigation is unclear, but there is other documentation of the strike that could fill in what happened.
-Obtaining that information, though, will largely depend on action from Republican lawmakers — a potentially painful prospect for them if it puts them at odds with the president.
+Democrats are demanding the release of the full video of the Sept.
+2 attack, as well as written records of the orders and any directives about the mission from Hegseth.
+None of the written orders or audio of verbal commands was shared with the lawmakers.

-Rhode Island Sen. Jack Reed, the top Democrat on the Armed Services Committee, said he and the Senate Armed Services Committee chair, GOP Sen. Roger Wicker have formally requested the executive orders authorizing the operations and the complete videos from the strikes.
-They are also seeking the intelligence that identified the vessels as legitimate targets, the rules of engagement for the attacks and any criteria used to determine who was a combatant and who was a civilian.
+A White House Office of Legal Counsel memo providing a rationale for the strikes was dated after the fact, on Sept.
+5. That memo remains undisclosed, and Democrats want it released.

-Republican lawmakers who are close to Trump have sought to defend Hegseth.
+Obtaining further information, though, will largely depend on action from Republican lawmakers, who have majority control of the committees, a potentially painful prospect for them if it puts them at odds with the president.

-More than 80 people have been killed in the series of strikes that started in September.
+Rhode Island Sen. Jack Reed, the top Democrat on the Armed Services Committee, said that he and the Senate Armed Services Committee chair, GOP Sen. Roger Wicker, have formally requested the executive orders authorizing the operations and the complete videos from the strikes, among other items.
+The Trump administration has repeatedly denied their requests for basic information about the operation, Reed said.

-Sen. Richard Blumenthal, D-Conn., said it was clear that Hegseth is responsible, even if the defense secretary did not explicitly order a second attack.
+Republican lawmakers who are close to Trump have largely stood by Hegseth and the administration's decision to conduct the strikes.

 Associated Press writer Mary Clare Jalonick contributed to this report.